First, if you want to beat surveillance, let’s assume a few things.

 You should be on a first-name basis with your neighbors.
-This way, your neighbors can act as lookouts for any vehicles that do drive-bys of your house or are parked for long stretches of time on your street.
+This way, your neighbors can act as lookouts for any vehicles that conduct drive-bys of your house or are parked on your street for long periods.
 Counter-surveillance is tough for us to combat.
-If you live at the end of a no outlet street, this also presents problems for us.
+If you live at the end of a no-outlet street, this also presents problems for us.
 When conducting surveillance in a cul-de-sac, we’re forced to drive by your house numerous times rather than parking in a stationary spot.
 The drive-bys get suspicious after the 10th time.
 Know your neighbors.

 Put your vehicles in an LLC and park them in your garage